nori-dot-eco/contracts/README.md

 ## Development/Contributing

+After cloning, you may also need to do: `git submodule init`.

 External contributors: simply create a feature branch, complete your development, and submit the pull request against master.
 CircleCI will take care if integration tests, etc.

 Note: The `contracts/contrib` folder contains a submodule (and will contain more: ie `contracts/contrib/EIP/eip820`) for EIPs and other contract repositories.
 We use these to contribute to official standards.
 When developing, make sure you grab the latest version of that submodule.